litaotao/IPython-Dashboard/LESSONS.md

     + You know, some times the docstring of an amazing open source project can not keep pace with the developing.
 So, just read the source code if it is really a good project or will be used in your project.
     + e.g: at the very beginning of this project [IPython-Dashboard](https://github.com/litaotao/IPython-Dashboard), the doc of [nvd3](https://github.com/novus/nvd3) is not that good enough, but [zeppelin](zeppelin-project.org) says they use [nvd3](https://github.com/novus/nvd3) for the visulization, and I believe [nvd3](https://github.com/novus/nvd3) also be used in [databricks](https://databricks.com/), so I find that [nvd3](https://github.com/novus/nvd3) is a promising project and will be used in my [IPython-Dashboard](https://github.com/litaotao/IPython-Dashboard), so I really take some time in the source code of [nvd3](https://github.com/novus/nvd3), thank goodness, the source code is very readable though I'm not a js guy, even more than some code wrote by my colleague in our company.

+- ***Imagine the use case of you product in the target users' shoes***
+    + Yes, your are building an amazing tool or product, which will change the world.
+But, before you start push it to people out there, it's very import to think about the use case and situation of your target users, and think twice.